FlipperPA/django-pg-copy/README.md

 `python manage.py pg_backup --settings=config.settings.production --database=default --filename=my_backup.sqlc`

-This command will create a backup in the same directory as `manage.py` called `my_backup.sqlc` using the `default` settings from `DATABASES` using the Django settings file `config.settings.production`.
+This command will create a backup in the same directory as `manage.py` called `my_backup.sqlc` using the `default` settings from `DATABASES` using the Django settings file located at `config/settings/production.py`.

 `python manage.py pg_backup`